micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/tcp_echo/index.md

 Now you need to open the NSH console of NuttX.
 To do so, follow these steps:

 - Push the reset button.
-The green LED will turn on to say that is working properly.
+The green LED will turn on to say that it is working properly.
 - Look for the device by typing ``dmesg`` on the console, this should return somenthing like this:
 ```bash
 [20614.570781] usb 1-2: new full-speed USB device number 7 using xhci_hcd